imqueue/imqueue.com/get-started.md

 ### 4.1 Creating Service

-To create a service from boilerplate run these commands in your terminal
+To create a service from boilerplate, run these commands in your terminal:

 ~~~bash
 > mkdir user-service